TDizzl3/JSC-stuff/README.md

 Looking to help with certain mundane tasks associated with scripting and Jamf Security Cloud/Jamf Protect here.
+Will note that an API admin account is required to run through this workflow since it will be needed to execute tasks against the API.